mia-platform/documentation/docs/paas/deployment_tools.md

 #### Examples

-Following an example of `Canary` file that allows to deploy, in the `traibning-development` namespace, the `api-gateway` service using the Blue/Green strategy and send notification to a Google Chat channel:
+Following an example of `Canary` file that allows to deploy, in the `training-development` namespace, the `api-gateway` service using the Blue/Green strategy and send notification to a Google Chat channel:

 ```yaml
 apiVersion: flagger.app/v1beta1